HtmlUnit/htmlunit-core-js/README.md

 * Create the version on Github
     * login to Github and open project https://github.com/HtmlUnit/htmlunit-core-js
     * click Releases > Draft new release
-    * fill the tag and title field with the release number (e.g. 2.32)
+    * fill the tag and title field with the release number (e.g. 3.0.0)
-    * write some notes about the release
+    * append
+        * htmlunit-core-js-3.x.x.jar
+        * htmlunit-core-js-3.x.x.jar.asc
+        * htmlunit-core-js-3.x.x-javadoc.jar
+        * htmlunit-core-js-3.x.x-javadoc.jar.asc
     * and publish the release

-    * Update the version number in build.gradle to start next snapshot development
+* Update the version number in pom.xml to start next snapshot development
 * Update the htmlunit pom to use the new release

 ## Authors